 Faster Approval of Crop Protection Products Long Overdue

-The WAK-N wants to streamline the procedure: by 16 votes to 9, it supports the parliamentary initiative by Bregy.
+The National Council has sent an important signal by adopting the Bregy parliamentary initiative (amendment to the Agriculture Act) during the 2025 winter session.
 Plant protection products approved in an EU neighboring country, Belgium, or the Netherlands should become available more quickly via a simplified procedure—provided that the agronomic and ecological conditions are comparable.
 A majority also supports adopting relevant emergency approvals from the EU so that Swiss farms are no longer at a disadvantage under acute pest pressure.

 The Federal Council is also moving